rohitabdullah/Emu8086/README.md

 # How is it to be used?
 Get the Zip file from [here.](https://github.com/rohitabdullah/Emu8086)

-Password is : Rohit onek joss.
+Password is : Rohit onek joss. <- with full-stop

 # Steps / User Manual
 * First download the zip file.